opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   get\_gtm\_lite\_status

-    Description: Returns the backup XID and CSN on the GTM for fault locating.
+    **Description**: Returns the backup XID and CSN on the GTM for fault locating.
 This system function is not supported in GTM-FREE mode.

 -   gs\_stat\_get\_wlm\_plan\_operator\_info